smartdevicelink/sdl_evolution/proposals/NNNN-SDL-System-Structure-for-MiddleLow-end-Class-Model-of-Powered-Two-Wheeler.md

 ## Potential downsides

-Due to changes, there may be a huge diffenrence with the existing SDL.
-If the SDL Core specification becomes compatible with both PTW and four-wheeled vehicles, at this point, we assume that we can create an SDL Core for PTW (or four-wheeled vehicles) by selecting this option during the core build.
+Due to the changes proposed, there may be a huge difference with the existing SDL.
+If the SDL Core specification becomes compatible with both PTW and four-wheeled vehicles, at this point, we assume that we can create an SDL Core for PTW (or four-wheeled vehicles) by selecting this option during the Core build.
 However, this might lead to a high possibility of complexity in the software structure.
-In some cases, it will be necessary to branch, but in that case it will be necessary to maintain each.
+In some cases, it will be necessary to branch, but in that case it will be necessary to maintain each branch.

 ## Alternatives considered